cloudflare/cloudflare-docs/content/stream/viewing-videos/using-own-player.md

 ---
 pcx-content-type: reference
-title: Using own player
+title: Use your own player
 weight: 3
 ---

-# Using own player
+# Use your own player

 There could be cases where you might need more control over the Stream player for your use case.
 Stream is compatible with third-party players that support HLS and DASH manifests with no additional charge.